Quarter-comma meantone: 12-tone scale

 The whole chromatic scale (a subset of which is the diatonic scale), can be constructed by starting from a given base note, and increasing or decreasing its frequency by one or more fifths.
 This method is identical to Pythagorean tuning, except for the size of the fifth, which is tempered as explained above.
+However, a completely filled-out meantone temperament (except for 12 tet) cannot fit into a 12-note keyboard; and like quarter-comma meantone, most require an infinite number of notes.
+When tuned to a 12-note keyboard many notes must be left out, and unless the tuning is "tempered" to gloss over the missing notes, keyboard players who substitute the available nearest-pitch note (which is always the wrong pitch) for the actual appropriate quarter comma note (which would sound consonant, if it were available) create dissonant notes in place of the consonant quarter-comma note.

 The construction table below illustrates how the pitches of the notes are obtained with respect to D (the base note), in a D-based scale (see Pythagorean tuning for a more detailed explanation).

 For each note in the basic octave, the table provides the conventional name of the interval from D (the base note), the formula to compute its frequency ratio, and the approximate values for its frequency ratio and size in cents.